Rudolf Carnap: Primary source materials

 Much material is written in an older German shorthand, the Stolze-Schrey system.
 He employed this writing system extensively beginning in his student days.
 Some of the content has been digitized and is available through the finding aid.
 The University of California also maintains a collection of Rudolf Carnap Papers.
 Microfilm copies of his papers are maintained by the Philosophical Archives at the University of Konstanz in Germany.

+Oxford University Press is publishing a fourteen-volume set of Carnap's collected works, organized by general editor Richard Creath.
+The first volume, Early Writings, appeared in 2019, and the seventh volume (though second in publication order), Studies in Semantics, appeared in 2024.